plai-group/manifesto/README.md

 3. Can I do an internship?
     a.
 Yes.  _One._  Make it a good one.
 And do it early, when you are less useful to me and the laboratory, rather than late in your PhD.
 4. What is your vacation policy.
-    UBC allows [https://www.grad.ubc.ca/current-students/managing-your-program/graduate-student-vacation-policy](15 days).
+    UBC allows [15 days](https://www.grad.ubc.ca/current-students/managing-your-program/graduate-student-vacation-policy).
 Your PhD is a _job_; treat it like one.
 I will not allow holiday before conferences and other major deadlines.
 I strongly encourage holiday after deadlines and after attending major conferences.
 5. Can I fail out of the PhD program?
   Yes.
 I do not believe everyone is cut out to get a PhD, nor do I believe that everyone should get a PhD who attempts to do so.